duydvu/front-end-engineering/README.md

 ### Three components of a web page

-## 1. HTML
-HTML is bla bla
+## Hypertext Markup Language
+HTML (HyperText Markup Language) is the most important component of a web page.
+It's the skeleton that contains content and resources of the web.
-### 1.1.
-Basics
+### Basics
 - HTML syntax.
-- HTML tags: html, head, body, div, p, a, img, iframe, section, article, header, footer, link, script, style, input, form, button, textarea, source, video, table, ul, ol, li, etc.
+- HTML tags:
+  - html
+  - head
+  - body
+  - div
+  - p
+  - a
+  - img
+  - iframe
+  - section
+  - article
+  - header
+  - footer
+  - link
+  - script
+  - style
+  - input
+  - form
+  - button
+  - textarea
+  - source
+  - video
+  - table
+  - ul
+  - ol
+  - li
+  - ...
 - HTML attributes: src, alt, style, class, id, title, value, placeholder, name, href, target, etc.
 - SVG, Canvas.
 - Embedded iframe.
 - HTML Meta tags.
 - Relative path, absolute path.
-### 1.2.
-Advances
+### Advances
 - HTML Entities.
 - HTML Charset.
 - URL, URI.
 URN.
 - XHTML, XML.
 - HTML picture tag.
 - Search Engine Optimization.
-### 1.3.
-Quizzes
+### Quizzes
 - What is the “Hypertext” in HTML means?
 - What is the similarities and differences between HTML, Markdown and Latex?
 - What is the similarities and differences between HTML and XML?
 - What are the advantages and disadvantages of SVG over PNG and JPEG?
-### 1.4.
-Exercises
+### Exercises
+**Required**

+Complete all exercises at https://www.w3schools.com/html/exercise.asp

+**Optional**

 Try to explore the HTML structure of popular websites such as www.amazon.com or vnexpress.net or any website of your interest.

-Figure out the purpose of each tag, which case to use, which case not.
+Figure out the purpose of each tag, which case to use them and which case not.
 Then, you can try to make your own website using only HTML and choose what content your website displays, it's all yours.

-## 2. CSS
+## Cascading Style Sheets
+CSS (Cascading Style Sheets) is the second component of a web page.
+If HTML indicates what to display, CSS indicates how to display.
+It acts as a decorator of the web that tells the browser how to display the web on the screen.
+It specifies formats such as color, size, layout of every HTML element in the body tag that will make the website's appearance and experience better.
-### 2.1.
-Basics
+### Basics
-- What is CSS?
 - CSS syntax.
-- Insert CSS.
+- Insert CSS: style, link.
+- Classes, ids selector.
-- CSS tags, classes, ids.
+- CSS properties:
-- CSS basic properties: position, top, right, bottom, left, padding, margin, width, height, color, text-align, border, font, background, display, overflow, float, etc.
+  - position
+  - top
+  - right
+  - bottom
+  - left
+  - padding
+  - margin
+  - width
+  - height
+  - color
+  - text-align
+  - border
+  - font
+  - background
+  - display
+  - overflow
+  - float
+  - opacity
+  - z-index
+  - ...
 - CSS combinators.
 - CSS pseudo-elements, pseudo-classes.
 - RGB(A) color, Hex color.